ziangmeng/scBrain-TraitMap/README.md

 ## 2. SCGLUE Cross-Modality Integration (`2.run_scglue.py`)

-This script performs the full SCGLUE workflow to integrate subsampled scRNA-seq and scATAC-seq profiles into a shared latent space.
-It uses the guidance graph generated in Step 1 to anchor genes and chromatin peaks through regulatory relationships.
-Users may either run the script with its default settings or override any hyperparameter using command-line options.
+This script performs the complete SCGLUE workflow to integrate subsampled scRNA-seq and scATAC-seq profiles into a unified latent embedding.
+Unlike the original SCGLUE implementation that timestamps model runs, this pipeline produces **deterministic, timestamp-free outputs** for full reproducibility.

 ### Workflow summary

-This script implements the following steps:
+This script performs the following steps:

 1. **Load input data**
    - `rna_subsampled.h5ad`